JunaidAhmedShahid/Logger-App/README.md

 ### `npm start`

 Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode. see the test suites passed or failed

 ### `npm run build`